T of C

-One other comment on silk strings: contrary to what metal string advocates say, if you can keep your silk strings in a relatively stable environment, and do not feel the need to tune them up to the Western concert pitch so beloved by metal string players, they are long lasting, hold their tuning quite well, and do not require a lot of care.
+One other comment on silk strings: contrary to what metal string advocates say, if you can keep your silk strings in a relatively stable environment, and do not feel the need to tune them up to the Western concert pitch to which metal string players seem so committed, they are long lasting, hold their tuning quite well, and do not require a lot of care.

 Some of the original versions of melodies I learned from my teacher are almost the same as versions played today, others are very different.
 Also, it should be remembered that we have little concrete information as to what extent these early written versions were intended to be prescriptive or simply descriptive.
 For example, perhaps they showed how a particular teacher taught that melody, but the teacher may also have played it other ways at other times.
 Thus, although I teach the melodies exactly as I play them, I also encourage the students (once they have mastered this) to experiment.
 This can include studying the modern versions (I began doing reconstructions by studying some of those done by such masters as Guan Pinghu and Wu Jinglue).
 It is interesting then (at least to me) to discuss how some modern versions stick to an idiom that could still be ancient, whereas in other cases (such as the modern triple rhythm Jiu Kuang, where the triple rhythms sound interesting but have little historical justification) they should be clearly labeled as modern innovations.

 Many qin players are only comfortable with versions of melodies with which they are familiar.
 Metal string players in particular, if you talk about the colors available only with silk strings and how this affects method of play, seem simply to tune out.
 Others, however, are quite interested to hear "new" melodies (i.e., old ones they have never heard before) or "new" versions of melodies with which they are familiar.